AnthonyMaddox/my-component-library/README.md

 ###### About

+#### Requirements

 ###### Instructions

 ###### Credits

 ## About

 ###### This repository is a library of react compnents developed in isolation using Storybook.
 React uses a combination of Javascript, CSS and HTML to create webpages through functional components and classes.
-Tgis repository was created for the General Assembly Software Engineering Immersive program.
+This repository was created for the General Assembly Software Engineering Immersive program.

 ## Requirements